Homololamie/LITA-Class-Documentation/README.md

 # LITA-Class-Documentation
-This is where I document my first project while learning Data Analysis  With The Incubator Hub
+This is where I document my  project while learning Data Analysis  With The Incubator Hub

 ### Project Title: Sales Analysis